-The special project fund (not to be confused with the Capital Campaign Mission Fund) supports members of the congregation who have a passion for Mission and need financial support to make that Mission a success.
+The special project fund supports members of the congregation who have a passion for Mission and need financial support to make that Mission a success.
 The criteria for these projects are described below.
 Let us help you help others!

 Evaluation Criteria for Mission Funding

 We strive to foster mission projects, partnerships, and causes that reflect our church’s fundamental vision.

 Our vision is to be a growing church that is spiritually alive to God and actively caring for others.
 This vision sets us on a journey, calling us